alejandrogm/voicebunnyspeedy/README.md

 With this plugin you can create a VoiceBunny Speedy test using WordPress.

+## How to install and active the plugin

+1. Clone this repository in the /wp-content/plugins/ folder in your WordPress installation
+2. Activate the plugin from your WordPress dashboard
-Setup your User and Token for the Voice Bunny API in the file: /include/custom-meta-boxes.php
+3. Go to plugin editor and setup your User and Token for the Voice Bunny API in the file: /include/custom-meta-boxes.php

 ## How to create a project